Covariate-assisted Sparse Tensor Completion: Introduction

 \subsection{Related work and paper organization}

-\textbf{Tensor completion with side information:} The simultaneous extraction of latent information from multiple sources of data can be interpreted as a form of data fusion \citep{lin2009metafac, koren2009matrix, acar2011all, acar2013understanding,haghighat2016discriminant, zhou2017tensor, li2018spatially, Wilma2018, Choi2019, Huyan2020, li2020generalized, xue2020integrating}.
+\textbf{Tensor completion with side information:} The simultaneous extraction of latent information from multiple sources of data can be interpreted as a form of data fusion \citep{acar2011all, acar2013understanding,zhou2017tensor, Wilma2018, Choi2019, Huyan2020, li2020generalized}.
 Among them, there are a few work related to tensor completion with side information.
 The most related work to our approach is the gradient-based all-at-once optimization method proposed by \citet{acar2011all} which updates the matrix and tensor components all at once.
 We compare it in our experiments and find that it is consistently inferior to our \texttt{COSTCO}. \citet{zhou2017tensor} proposed a Riemannian conjugate gradient descent algorithm to solve the tensor completion problem in the presence of side information.
 However, this procedure does not address the tensor completion problem in the presence of high percentage of missing entries combined with a high sparsity level. \citet{Choi2019} developed a fast and scalable algorithm for the estimation of shared latent features in coupled tensor matrix model.
 However, their approach does not allow missing entries and only works for complete data.
-Importantly, all the aforementioned works did not provide any theoretical analysis for their methods. \citet{Wilma2018} proposed a convex coupled tensor-matrix completion method through the use of coupled norms and derived its excess risk bound.
-In a more general setting, \citet{Huyan2020} applied the tensor ring decomposition method on the coupled tensor-tensor problem and derived the excess risk bound.
-However, the methods considered in these two works do not account for noise in the tensor or matrix, i.e., their model is noiseless, nor do they consider the sparse tensor case.
+Importantly, all the aforementioned works did not provide any theoretical analysis for their methods. \citet{Wilma2018} proposed a convex coupled tensor-matrix completion method and \citet{Huyan2020} applied the tensor ring decomposition method on the coupled tensor-tensor problem.
+However, these two works do not account for noise in the tensor or matrix, i.e., their model is noiseless, nor do they consider the sparse tensor case.
 To the best of our knowledge, our work is the first provably method that is tailored for completing a highly sparse and highly missing tensor in the presence of covariate information.